czeni/matplotlib-minimal/README.md

 János Czentye, HSNLab@BME

-2018 December
+2019 January

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 3.0.2 with Python3.6.7.
+This repository provides a Dockerfile for building and image for Matplotlib 3.0.2 with Python3.6.8.
 Matplotlib is compiled from source using Python pip tool.

 https://github.com/matplotlib/matplotlib/releases